djesusnet/Maskify.Core/README.md

 ### 7. Mask Custom Data

-Use the generic method to mask any sensitive data, such as phone numbers or custom fields:
+Use the generic method to mask any sensitive data:

 ```csharp
 using Maskify.Core;

 string sensitiveData = "Sensitive Info";